teloon/notes/git/pro-git.md

 `git stash list`: list all the stashes done previously.

-`git stash apply [STASH-ID]`: reapply the stash to the current working dir, if `[STASH-ID]` is ommited, the latest stash will be applied.
+`git stash apply [STASH-ID]`: reapply the stash to the current working dir, if `[STASH-ID]` is omitted, the latest stash will be applied.

 **NOTE**: Having a clean working directory and applying it on the same branch **aren’t** necessary to successfully apply a stash.

-`git stash apply --index`: For `git satsh apply`, the changes to your files were reapplied, but the file you staged before wasn’t restaged.
+`git stash apply --index`: For `git stash apply`, the changes to your files were reapplied, but the file you staged before wasn’t restaged.
 To do that, you must run the git stash apply command with a --index option to tell the command to try to reapply the staged changes.

 `git stash drop`: `git stash apply` only apply stash, but don't remove it.
 This command will do it.